joshuacoles/University-Notes/Probability & Stats/Probability & Stats 1A/3 Conditional Probability and Independence/2-nose12.htm.md

 $E_{1}cupE_{2},E_{3},…⁡,E_{n}$ are independent.

+### Proof
-Proof: In each case we must show that the probability of the intersection of any subcollection of the events is the product of the probabilities for each event.
+ In each case we must show that the probability of the intersection of any subcollection of the events is the product of the probabilities for each event.
 This follows immediately for any subcollection that, respectively, doesn't include the events